KXNO-FM: KMXD, KYSY and KVJZ

 On July 1, 1991, 106.3 signed back on as KMXD.
 This incarnation was owned by Van Oort Communications, and was programmed with a beautiful music/easy listening format.
 The station was not a huge success, but it maintained a loyal following of listeners.
 On June 1, 1998, KMXD was acquired by Clear Channel Communications (now iHeartMedia); upon acquiring KMXD, the call letters were moved to its new sister station KLYF, which was known at the time as "Mix 100".
 The 106.3 frequency received the new call letters KYSY, rebranded as "Sunny 106", and was reprogrammed as an adult contemporary music station.

-Sunny 106 was never a top performer in the market, usually behind main rival KLTI.
+"Sunny 106" was never a top performer in the market, usually behind main rival KLTI.
 On October 1, 1999, the call sign changed to KLYF while keeping the adult contemporary format.
 The thought was to bring back a historic name to the market in hopes of turning around the station's fortunes.
 In the two years that the station was KLYF, it did quite a bit better than KYSY, but still never lived up to expectations.

-After the failure of two AC-formatted stations, Clear Channel decided to go in a totally different direction; on September 4, 2001, a new Smooth Jazz format debuted, marking the first such station in the market.
-The new call letters were KVJZ and the station was known as "Smooth Jazz, V106.3."
+After the failure of two AC-formatted stations, Clear Channel decided to go in a totally different direction; at 9 a.m. on August 30, 2001, a new smooth jazz format debuted, marking the first such station in the market.
+The new call letters were KVJZ and the station was known as "Smooth Jazz, V106.3".
 Much like when the station was KMXD, this format never attracted huge numbers, but had a loyal following.

 The Beat and The Bus

-On October 1, 2003, at Midnight, the format was changed once again to rhythmic contemporary and the station became known as KDRB, 106.3 The Beat.
+On October 1, 2003, at midnight, the format was changed once again to rhythmic contemporary and the station became known as KDRB, 106.3 The Beat.
 Although it was the most successful format on the 106.3 frequency since KJJY, it largely cannibalized the audience of sister Mainstream CHR station KKDM rather than attracting new listeners away from competitors.

-On April 1, 2005, the station flipped to adult hits as 106.3 The Bus.
+On April 1, 2005, after a brief stunt with a loop of Weird Al Yankovic's "Another One Rides the Bus", the station flipped to adult hits as 106.3 The Bus.
 The Bus did moderately well, picking up a very loyal fanbase while also maintaining decent ratings.
-On May 25, 2006, sister station KMXD started simulcasting The Bus.
+On May 25, 2006, at noon, sister station KMXD started simulcasting The Bus.
 For a few weeks, they became known as 100.3 and 106.3 The Bus.
-This arrangement was short-lived, and at Noon on June 12, 2006, the KDRB calls and The Bus format moved completely to 100.3, replacing KMXD.
+This arrangement was short-lived, and at noon on June 12, 2006, the KDRB calls and The Bus format moved completely to 100.3, replacing KMXD.